joebritt/usb2cmi_lightpen/README.md

 # Basic Idea

-When in use, the interface generates lightpen emulation signals that make the CMI video hardware "think" a lightpen is there.
+The interface generates lightpen emulation signals that make the CMI video hardware "think" a lightpen is there.
 The signals are generated to create a small (smaller than is normal with the real lightpen) cursor on the screen.

 Moving the mouse, you will see the on-screen cursor track the mouse movement.

 Clicking the left button (or button, if it's a 1-button mouse) is like touching the tip of the real lightpen.

 If the mouse has a right button, clicking it will toggle the cursor off and on.